-Project Handbook and guidance notes online via Moodle.
+Project Handbook and guidance notes will be provided via the LSHTM learning environment, Moodle.

-Access to ethics resources & training session via Moodle, and also to LEO.
+Access to LEO, ethics resources & training session is provided via Moodle.

 Teaching for Disabilities and Learning Differences

 Moodle provides students with access to the Project Handbook, and additional resources including information on IP, ethics (including an Ethics training module), risk assessment and the LEO form.
 All materials posted up on Moodle areas have been made accessible where possible.
 The LSHTM Moodle has been made accessible to the widest possible audience, using a VLE that allows for up to 300% zoom, permits navigation via keyboard and use of speech recognition software, and that allows listening through a screen reader.
 All students have access to "SensusAccess" software which allows conversion of files into alternative formats.